Where to Eat in NYC

 - Dominique Ansel Bakery OR Kitchen – You can’t come to NYC and not visit Dominique Ansel.
 Honestly, don’t bother lining up in the morning for the cronut.
 Get his other desserts, either the made-to-order ones or the fancy tarts in the glass case.
 The flavors are incredible (SOHO and Greenwich Village)

-- Chelsea Market, Eataly, Urbanspace Vanderbilt, or other food halls – Make sure to visit at least one food hall or market in NYC (see my full list below).
+(BONUS!)
+Chelsea Market, Eataly, Urbanspace Vanderbilt, or other food halls – These are not individual food places, but rather foods halls and markets that have TONS of food options.
+Make sure to visit at least one food hall or market in NYC (see my full list below).
 I think Chelsea Market and Eataly are the most interesting for tourists, and they’re the biggest too.

 Now let’s dive in to all the places on my food map.